-In the ruling by the Court of Appeal in the Edwards v National Coal Board case described a scale of the risk and the measures to avert the risk, therefore in assessing whether you have complied with the duty 'so far as is reasonably practicable' involves a careful assessment of the balance between the two.
+The ruling by the Court of Appeal in the Edwards v National Coal Board case described a scale of the risk and the measures to avert the risk, therefore in assessing whether you have complied with the duty 'so far as is reasonably practicable' involves a careful assessment of the balance between the two.

 Only where the risk is insignificant in comparison with the sacrifice can the need for the measures and the duty to put them in place be discharged.

-If the risk is very low and in order to eliminate the risk entirely you would need to spend a large proportion of money and time, then you would not be reasonably expected to put the control measure in place to eliminate the risk.
+If the risk is very low and to eliminate the risk entirely you would need to spend a large proportion of money and time, then you would not be reasonably expected to put the control measure in place to eliminate the risk.